Power allocator governor tunables

 These controls are intended as the primary mechanism for configuring

 the permitted thermal “ramp” of the system.
-For instance, a lower
+For instance, a lowerk_pu

 available capacity at a low temperature.
 On the other hand, a high